-VERONICA BAYETTI FLORES is co-founder of CAIP where she helps our partners to think big about their policy change goals.
-She has led national policy and movement building work on the intersections of immigrants' rights, health care access, young parenthood, and LGBTQ liberation.
-She has not only multi-issue expertise, but strong relationships with leaders and advocates around the country, deep expertise in intersectional policy analysis, and the big-picture strategy required to develop timely left-flank policy platforms that shift movements toward the visionary coalition-building needed to win.
-Verónica has worked with national, state and local organizations to increase access to contraception and abortion, fought for paid sick leave, and demanded access to safe public space for queer youth of color.
-She holds a Master’s degree in Public Health from Columbia University, and currently serves as the co-president of the Board of Directors of the National Network of Abortion Funds, and .
-She is a queer, immigrant Latina, who brings her experience as a policy analyst, writer, speaker, facilitator, and strategic communicator
+VERÓNICA BAYETTI FLORES is co-founder of CAIP, where she helps our partners to think big about their policy change goals.
+She has led national policy and movement building work on the intersections of immigrants' rights, health care access, young parenthood, police accountability, and LGBTQ liberation.
+Along with multi-issue expertise, she brings strong relationships with leaders and advocates around the country, deep expertise in intersectional policy analysis, and the big-picture strategy required to develop timely left-flank policy platforms that shift movements toward the visionary coalition-building needed to win.
+Verónica has worked with national, state and local organizations to increase access to contraception and abortion, fought to reduce the harms of immigration detention, and demanded access to safe public space for queer youth of color.
+She holds a Master’s degree in Public Health from Columbia University, and currently serves as the co-President of the Board of Directors of the National Network of Abortion Funds, and .
+She is a New York City-based queer, immigrant Latina who brings her experience as a policy analyst, writer, speaker, facilitator, and strategic communicator to CAIP.